agude/agude.github.io/_drafts/2018-10-15-my_academic_bully.md

 I told my adviser I would not work with the bully or in the HLT group anymore.
 He agreed to this and found me another service job to work on, which was great.
-Removing myself from the group stopped the abuse, but I felt like I let her win.
+Removing myself from the group stopped the abuse, but I felt like I had let her win.

 For his part, my advisor---whom I love and would highly recommend---did not handle the response correctly.
 While he helped to get me away from my abuser, he would later privately defend her to me, implying that she was difficult to work with but was a really good scientist.
-Perhaps he was trying to explain why she would escape punishment, but I did not need to hear that, I needed his support.
+Perhaps he was trying to explain why she would escape punishment, but I did not need to hear that; I needed his support.
 Of course, my bully suffered no consequences, and she is still working at CERN to this day.

 ## The End

-[Bullying in academia][bullying] is not something you expect going in to your PhD program.
+[Bullying in academia][bullying] is not something you expect when starting your PhD program.
 Universities, national and international labs, and even your research group do not have good systems in place to [deal with brilliant jerks][jerks].
 Most companies, it seems, do not either.
 I was able to escape and get on with my life, but I hope that future generations of grad students